The Vehicle Inspection Checklist: Everything You Need to Know

 Without timestamps or secure storage, your compliance can be called into question.

-Paper checklists may seem “tried and tested”, but times are changing.
-Regulations are becoming more strict and tolerance is at it’s lowest when it comes to discrepancies.
+Paper checklists may seem “tried and tested,” but times are changing.
+Regulations are becoming stricter, and tolerance for discrepancies is at its lowest.

 Simply put, paper leaves dangerous gaps.